Jim-Kroovy/Mr-Mannequins-Tools/README.md

 You can also find the fresh new [UE4 Forum Post](https://forums.unrealengine.com/t/blender-unreal-mr-mannequins-tools-totally-free-super-easy-ultra-compatible/225561) go like it!

+See what's being fixed/improved in the [Github Project](https://github.com/Jim-Kroovy/Mr-Mannequins-Tools/projects/1)

 *I don't expect you to read everything in this readme so here are the contents.*

 1. **Support Development:** Promotion for financial support because i put many hours into development every week.